isc-projects/bind9/PLATFORMS.md

 ### Best effort

 The following are platforms on which BIND is known to build and run.
 ISC makes every effort to fix bugs on these platforms, but may be unable to do so quickly due to lack of hardware, less familiarity on the part of engineering staff, and other constraints.
-With the exception of Windows Server 2016, none of these are tested regularly by ISC.
+None of these are tested regularly by ISC.

-* Windows Server 2012 R2, 2016 / x64
-* Windows 10 / x64
 * macOS 10.12+
 * Solaris 11
 * NetBSD